simonmichael/shelltestrunner/README.md

 ## Test format

 Test files contain one or more test groups.
-A test group consists of some lines of standard input and one or more tests.
-Each test consists of a one-line shell command and optional expected standard output, error output and/or numeric exit status, separated by delimiters.
+A test group consists of some optional standard input and one or more tests.
+Each test is a one-line shell command followed by optional expected standard output, error output and/or numeric exit status, separated by delimiters.
 Use `shelltestrunner --help-format` to see a quick
 reference: